MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * Journal Node (>=3) - requires HTTPS, when Kerberos security is enabled
 * Zookeeper/Failover Controller (2) - on each Name Node
 * Zookeeper (>=3)

+When specifying zookeeper (*zookeeper\_hostnames* parameter), automatic failover is enabled.
+You can override it by *dfs.ha.automatic-failover.enabled* and *yarn.resourcemanager.ha.automatic-failover.enabled* properties in *properties* parameter.

 <a name="ha-fresh"></a>
 #### Fresh installation